Lazy-Solutions/advanced-scene-manager/README.md

 Only one [collection](https://github.com/Zumwani/advanced-scene-manager/wiki/SceneCollection) can be open at a time, but individual [scenes](https://github.com/Zumwani/advanced-scene-manager/wiki/SceneCollection) can still be opened as standalone.

+# What is this repo for?
+This repo hosts the [documentation](https://github.com/Zumwani/advanced-scene-manager/wiki) of Advanced Scene Manager.

 ## How do I use it?
 The [documentation](https://github.com/Zumwani/advanced-scene-manager/wiki) would be a good start, but here are the basics: